0cjs/hilbert-ps-proofchecker/doc/explainer.md

 the top-level `Test` script does all building and testing: if that succeeds you know it's likely that the system (with any changes you may have made) is working.

+### Architecture

+For what I've got so far on this relatively simple project, I don't feel the need for any diagrams in the documentation, but I personally find it easy to visualise graphs, ASTs, architectures and the like in my head.
+I'm open to suggestions here.

+There has been some use during testing of rendered binary trees from the `binarytree` library; if you have a look at `test_NO()` in [`src/formula.pt`] you'll see that there's a `print(t)` there that shows the tree if the test fails.
+Try adding an `assert 0` to the end of the test to see the diagram that it prints when the test fails.

+### Coding Style

+The code formatting is mostly along the lines of [PEP 8], but I do not hesitate to violate PEP 8 standards when I feel another formatting can provide better readability or more concision.

+(I hate it when people say "write code to look like English'; they should go off and write COBOL where they can type `ADD X TO Y GIVING Z` instead of the "confusing" and "mathematical" `z = x+y`.)

+The first thing code needs to be readable is to be written as much as possible in the "language" of the application domain.
+This makes every large program essentially its own language of sorts embedded in the general programming lanugage in which it's written; you can think of all projects as having their own embedded [DSL] to at least some degree.

+I tend towards as concise as possible a code style since generally more time is spent reading than writing code.
+How concise I can be depends greatly on who's reading the code and the assumptions you and the reader share; a style suitable to be read by someone with little familiarity with the domain or the programming language will include a lot of information that's simply noise that interferes with reading for someone deeply familiar with both.
+In other words, there is no one style that will suit
+everone: code style needs to be adapted to the team.
+(It seems to me that math is very much like this, too.)

 ### UX/DX (User Experience/Developer Experience)